 How Does Melatonin Work for Sleep?

 What melatonin basically does is improve your circadian rhythm, which is your body’s internal sleep-wake clock.
 It allows you the information regarding when to sleep, eat, and wake up.
+After all, a good night's sleep plays a very important to improve your health.

 Benefits of Melatonin